 Mystery Master invokes each level to find marks.
 Only when a level is complete will it move on to the next level.
-While levels are used to find marks, laws are invoked on a mark to find additional marks.
-Think of it this way, when a mark is entered by a level, it is an action.
-When a mark is entered by a law, it is a reaction.
+While levels are used to find marks, laws are invoked on the mark to (1) validate the mark, and (2) find additional marks based on the current mark.
 Before you continue, please read the article on facts.

 The examples I will use are taken from the logic puzzle "Five Houses".
 The levels are given below.